Refinance Savings Calculator

 How do closing costs impact refinance savings?

 Closing costs significantly impact your net refinance savings by reducing the overall financial benefit.
 These costs, typically 2-5% of the loan amount, are paid upfront and must be recouped through your monthly interest savings before you start seeing a net financial gain.
-A high closing cost can extend your breakeven period, making the refinance less attractive.
+For example, $3,000 in closing costs with $40.80/month in savings means a breakeven period of approximately 74 months.

 What is a mortgage refinance breakeven period?

 The mortgage refinance breakeven period is the amount of time it takes for your monthly savings from a refinance to equal the upfront closing costs.
-For example, if you save $50 per month and your closing costs are $3,000, your breakeven period is 60 months (5 years).
+For example, if you save $40.80 per month and your closing costs are $3,000, your breakeven period is approximately 74 months (about 6.1 years).
 It's a critical metric to determine if refinancing is a wise financial move for your specific timeline.

 Can I refinance with bad credit?